skesgin/Vulkan/VKTS_Documentation/Exporter.md

 This folder contains the [Blender](http://www.blender.org) exporter for the VKTS scene file format.

-To use the Blender exporter, copy the folder `io_scene` and its content of the `Blender` folder
+To use the Blender exporter, copy the folder `io_scene` and its content of the `VKTS_Exporter/Blender/addons` folder
 into the following subfolder of your Blender installation:

 `X.XX/scripts/addons`, where `X.XX` is the Blender version.

+As an alternative, set the Scripts path in the File tab of the user preferences to the `VKTS_Exporter/Blender` folder.

 After this, the exporter has to be enabled in the Add-ons tab of the user preferences inside Blender.